 For many literary works, especially novels, character development is quintessential.
 Literary characters drive the action and conflict; they create a reason for a story to exist.
 Mapping characters can be as simple as asking students to fill in charts that track important aspects of characters, or as complex as noting traits that categorize them as an archetype.
-Another great use for storyboards in character mapping is as three column notes: separate storyboards that detail a character's feelings, actions, and important dialogue in three different parts of the novel.
+Another great use for storyboards in character analysis is as three column notes: separate storyboards that detail a character's feelings, actions, and important dialogue in three different parts of the novel.

 Because characters are crucial in almost every story and central to plot, it is helpful for students to map them out.
 The most important aspect of a character map is to assist students in keeping characters, traits, and motivations organized.
 When students misinterpret characters, they lose track of plot, and often make critical reading mistakes.

-Students will be able to read, take away, and list important attributes of characters, in order to understand their impact on plot.
+Students will be able to read, take away, and list important attributes of characters, to understand their impact on plot.
 They will also be able to infer and predict what a character might do, based on his/her personality.

 Although this lesson can be used for many grade levels, below are the Common Core State Standards for Grades 9-12.
 See your Common Core State Standards for the correct grade-appropriate strands.